ekalachev/docker-remote-dev-env/README.md

-# Docker remote develop environment
+# Docker remote development environment
 How to set up a remote dev environment for C++ project with docker, VSCode, VCPKG (package manager).

 In this test project used information from: